vicenteherrera/blog/_posts/2023-06-27-log4j-part-iii.md

 Although we will speak about a lot of security concernts, the focus in this post is vulnerabilities.
 They can live in your software, on libraries and external dependencies you use, and you may not know it.
 One way of reducing risk is... running less software!

 Specifically for container images, you should wisely choose your base images so they have the least packages possible, and those that have to be there to really be very carefully chosen.
 A good starting point is using [distroless container images](https://github.com/GoogleContainerTools/distroless) and statically linking your software.
+It that is not possible, consider not all base images are the same.
+Try to start with a small Alpine or Debian-slim.
+If you don't want to craft all dependencies insite the image yourself, consider the ones from [Bitnami](https://bitnami.com/stacks/containers) are sometimes better (less unnecesary dependencies and vulnerabilities) than the official images from open source projects.
+Other professional services like [Chainguard](https://www.chainguard.dev/chainguard-images) have an enticing promise for zero vulnerabilities in their images that is worth putting to the test.

 Also quality of your dependencies is important, you should choose carefully which dependencies written by other people you execute alongside your software.
 Make sure they come from reputable sources, open source projects with many maintainers that regulary release new versions and fixes issues.
 That will reduce the amount of vulnerability they have, and the time for a new one to be addressed.